-Windows 8, Windows Server 2012 allows you to have input state for iME per application
+Windows 8, Windows Server 2012 allow IME input state to be different for each application

-For some reason, Windows 8 and Windows Server 2012 have the input state of the IME (alphanumeric input, hiragana input, etc.) throughout the OS.
-For example, in the text box of app A, it is in the state of hiragana input, and even if you move it with focus to the text box of app B, it is in the state of hiragana input.
+In Windows 8 and Windows Server 2012, for some reason, the input state of the IME (alphanumeric input, hiragana input, etc.) is in the form that the entire OS has.
+For example, if you move the text box of App A to the hiragana input state, and move the focus to the text box of App B, it is still in the hiragana input state.

-It may be easier to use for new users, but it may be difficult for some people to use it because it has an IME input state for each application as standard on earlier operating systems.
+It may be easier to use for new users, but earlier OSes have an IME input state for each application by default, so it may be difficult for some people to use.

-To have an Input State for the IME per application, follow these steps: Windows 8, windows server 2012 or later os settings.
+To have an IME input state for each application, follow these steps: Windows 8, Windows Server 2012 and later OS settings.

-Move the mouse to the top right or bottom right of the desktop to display the charm.
+Move the mouse to the upper-right or lower-right corner of the desktop to display the charms.
 Select Settings from the menu.

-Check "Switch input method" to "Set a different input method for each app window" and click the save button.
+Check "Set different input methods for each app window" from "Switch input methods" and click the Save button.